alekcey0211/telegramjs_contest/README.md

-# 🚀 Welcome to telegram contest app!
+# 🦔 Welcome to telegram contest app by Ezhik!

 This app has been created for telegram contest, you can now run at http://localhost:3000/